Damian Lewis’ Song of the Week: Soho Tango

 Damian Lewis performing ‘Makin’ Plans’ at Hoxton Hall, March 2023, source: Damianista

-As we count down to Damian’s return to the stage, guitar in hand, in Ireland, I’m excited to share my thoughts on another track from his debut album Mission Creep.
+Welcome back, everyone, to another Damian Lewis’ “Song of the Week” feature!
+I’m excited to share my thoughts on yet another track from Damian’s debut album Mission Creep.
 And this time, it’s one where Damian plugs in the electric guitar.
 Let’s talk about Makin’ Plans.